richselby7878/xm-labs-incident-flow-steps/README.md

 The lower form, **Results**, is triggered by the upper form.
 To deploy it, choose _Enable For Web Service_.

 3. OPTIONAL.
 By default, only the user who imports the workflow has permission to use and modify the custom steps within the workflow.
-We recommend broadening permissions to allow all those with the Developer role to use and/or edit your new flow steps.
+We recommend broadening permissions to allow all those with the _Developer_ role to use and/or edit your new flow steps.
 To do this, highlight the FLOW DESIGNER tab to the right of FORMS.
-Open the Run Flow Step flow canvas.
+Open the *Run Flow Step* flow canvas:
 	<kbd>  <img src="/media/run_flow_step_canvas.png" width="900"> </kbd>

 4. To the right of the screen on the Palette, highlight the CUSTOM tab.
 Navigate to each new flow step in turn.
 Click the gear icon then <b>Usage Permissions</b>.
-In the pop-up window, grant ACCESS to other users/roles as required, e.g. select the Developer role and grant permission to Edit Step.
+In the pop-up window, grant ACCESS to other users/roles as required, e.g. select the Developer role and grant permission to Edit Step:

 	<kbd>  <img src="/media/step_usage_permissions.png" width="500"> </kbd>